zhonghaochen/zhonghaochen.github.io/_pages/about.md

 Research Interest:
 ======
-My research interests include but not noly limiting to
+My research interests include but not only limited to

 Machine/Deep Learning